PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 networking traffic of various games, newer examples of which include Free Realms, H1Z1, Landmark and PlanetSide 2.

+> [!WARNING]
-> **Warning**: the contents of this repository are reverse engineered.
+> The contents of this repository are reverse engineered.
 As such, it may be
 > incomplete and/or incorrect.
 While it is likely applicable to many games that use the SOE
 > protocol, it has been written using 2022 versions of PlanetSide 2 as a reference.